edgeofmagic/large-hashmap/README.md

 they should be able to be merged with (relative) ease to other branches that introduce new features or functions, as deemed appropriate.

-<h4>SpookyHash</h4>
-The quality of the hash function used with the hash map directly affects overall performance.
-An implementation of Bob Jenkins' SpookyHash V2<a href="#footnote-4"><sup>[4]</sup></a> algorithm is included in this project, and is highly recommended.
-The performance of SpookyHash, with respect to both speed and the statistical properties of the resulting hash codes, compares favorably among hashing algorithms that produce 64- or 128-bit results.
 <p id="footnote-1"><sup>[1]</sup> <a href="http://dx.doi.org/10.1145%2F320083.320092"> Fagin, et al,
 "Extendible Hashing - A Fast Access Method for Dynamic Files", ACM TODS Vol. 4 No. 3, Sept.
 1979</a></p>